rossanx/akfs/docs/journal.md

 Ok.
 In order to put our keyboard device driver to work, we need to enable interrupts. :open_mouth:.
 If we just do that we will cause an exception!!!
-It happens because several devices present in your motherboard generates interrupts.
+It happens because several devices present in your motherboard generate interrupts.
 If an interrupt is raised and we don't have a proper IDT entry for it, some garbage code will execute...
 It will end up raising an exception...
-So, we need to mask all the interrupts we don't wnat to deal with at the moment.
-In order to do that you execute the following code presentat file kalimera.s:
+So, we need to mask all the interrupts we don't want to deal with at the moment.
+In order to do that you execute the following code present at file kalimera.s:

 <pre>
       mask_some_interrupts: